antoiovi/jupythernotebooks/README.md

 # jupythernotebooks
-List of Jupyternotebooks related to mu Python blog appunti-python.blogspot.com
+List of Jupyter notebooks related to my Python blog appunti-python.blogspot.com

+The notebooks have been created to create use cases of Python language, and can be used as guide.

+The repository is organize in directories , each one for a specific argument.

+# Directories
+## jupyterguide
+ Notebook to explore and test specific features of the Jupyter notebooks

+## MathAndStatistics